LowKostKustomz/ActionsList/README.md

 * System-like look and feel:

->	- actions order is reverted if list is displayed in top part of the screen;
+>	- actions order is reverted if list is displayed in top part of the screen
->	- feedback is generated on list opening and action highlight (if device supports any feedback; can be disabled);
+>	- feedback is generated on list opening and action highlight (if device supports any feedback; can be disabled)
->	- blurred list background and background view (if device supports blur and "Reduce transparency" is off, otherwise dimmed view will be used; can be customized);
+>	- blurred list background and background view (if device supports blur and "Reduce transparency" is off, otherwise dimmed view will be used, can be customized)
->	- source view pulses on list opening;
+>	- source view pulses on list opening

+* Reduce transparency mode support
+* VoiceOver support
-* Safe Areas supported;
+* Safe Areas support
-* Universal (iPhone & iPad);
+* Universal (iPhone & iPad)
+* Objective-C support
-* Change orientation supported (not fully, see [**Known Issues**](#known-issues));
+* Change orientation supported (not fully, see [**Known Issues**](#known-issues))
 * Highly customizable:

->	- no actions count limits (contained in scroll view);
+>	- no actions count limits (contained in scroll view)
->	- list background color, action's appearance and background view can be changed;
+>	- list background color, action's appearance and background view can be changed

 ## Requirements